marcobarca/Crucipuzzle/README.md

 # Crucipuzzle
- A web application game based on a React client.
+ A web based game built on a React client.

 ## React Client Application Routes